Gurriel has 2 RBIs, helps Astros over Tigers 5-4

 The Tigers led 1-0 after an RBI single by Cabrera in the first inning.

-Michael Brantley walked with one out in the bottom of the inning before a single by Alex Bregman.
-Alvarez’s double scored Brantley to tie it up.
+Alvarez hit an RBI double to tie it in the first inning.
 There were two outs in the inning when Gurriel doubled to center field on a ball just out of reach of Victor Reyes that scored two more and put Houston on top 3-1.

 Robinson Chirinos followed with a single and he reached second and Gurriel scored on an error by left fielder Brandon Dixon on the play.